|Margarette Ashton, soprano

 Margarette Ashton; soprano

 Rachel Gray; violoncello

 Peter Harrison and Rachel Gray of Concert Royal teamed up with Lesley Holliday of The Galeazzi Ensemble to record this programme of early classical trios and duets, including Haydn's well-known 'London' Trios.
 Haydn wrote the trios during his second acclaimed concert tour in England in 1794.

 A collection of 14 songs in Victorian parlour settings from the north east of England, interspersed with contemporary instrumental pieces.
 Favourite Tyneside songs The Keel Row, Bobby Shaftoe, Water of Tyne and Blow the Wind Southerly are contrasted with less-known pieces such as The Grace Darling Song, which tells the story of the heroic rescue in 1837.
 Newcastle-born soprano Margarette Ashton is accompanied on historic instruments, recapturing the sound world of the mid-nineteenth century.

 The Georgian Flute

 Although George Frederick Handel dominated the music scene in mid-eighteenth century England there were many talented native musicians producing fine distinctive works.
-For our latest recording we have chosen five sonatas by English composers of music for the flute, contrasted with solo tunes from the 'pocket books'.
-All of the music on the disc was researched in the British Library and is recorded here for the first time.
-Mellow boxwood flute, gut-strung 'cello and harpsichord recreate the musical sound world of Georgian England.
+Five sonatas by English composers of music for the flute are contrasted with solo tunes from the 'pocket books'.
+All of the music on the disc was researched in the British Library and is recorded here for the first time on instruments of the period - mellow boxwood flute, gut-strung 'cello and harpsichord.

 CDs can be ordered by e mail at £8.00 (incl. p+p), address below